 Electronic devices, microwaves and other household devices rely on PCB technology to stay in working condition.

 Lifetime and performance of a PCB board depend on the choice of circuit board material.
 To select the right circuit board material, it is important to examine the materials available for different board categories.
 There are different properties and physical characteristics that help in the selection of board materials.
-While evaluating PCB material, it is necessary to ensure that design requirements align with desired board capabilities.
+While evaluating PCB Board materials, it is necessary to ensure that design requirements align with desired board capabilities.

 Spacing and width of a board are also important, when it is required to handle high amounts of current.
 Structural strength of the board is defined by substrate and laminate.
 Selection of materials for these two layers is based on the type of board.